AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 your normalization.

 There is a command line tool to take an arbitrary H5AD file and transform it so that it meets the above requirements.
-To see it's call signature, run
+To see its call signature, run

 ```
 python -m cell_type_mapper.cli.validate_h5ad